NMCSW/XML-parser-for-Stormworks/README.md

 The second input uses for entering a size of a hangar.
 (400 for example)

-The third input can change the pattern for searching .xml files. (default str. value is '* island *.xml')
+The third input can change the pattern for searching .xml files. (default str. value is ''' '*island*.xml' ''')

 [ Exceptions ]
 "Please enter correct path to tiles folder!" | A non-existent path to the tiles folder was entered.
 The error is related to 1 input field.